dongfang-steven-yang/social-distancing-monitoring/README.md

 ![scenario](images/mall.gif)

+## Camera calibration

+NYC Grand Central terminal: We found the floor plan of the building and calibrated the camera by picking landmarks.
+We provide the transformation matrix in calibration/grand_central_matrix_cam2world.txt

+Oxford town center: The original dataset provides the transformation matrix.
+We added it here also calibration/oxford_town_matrix_cam2world.txt

+Mall: We could not found the transformation matrix or the floor plan of this dataset.
+Instead, we first estimated the size of a reference object in the image by comparing it with the width of detected  pedestrians  and  then  utilized  the  key  points  of  the reference object to calculate the perspective transformation.
+We provide this transformation matrix in calibration/mall_matrix_cam2world.txt

 ## Critical Density

 Keeping the social density under the critical value will keep the probability of social distancing violation occurrence near zero with the linear regression assumption.